daz7474/Laravel-Admin-Panel/README.md

 Navigate to `http://localhost:8000` to access the Laravel Company Admin Panel.

 # Login
-Log in with existing credentials to access the dashboard and start managing companies and employees.
+Log in with existing admin credentials created using migrate to access the dashboard and start managing companies and employees.

 ## About Laravel